 Live Online Lectures

-Zoom is the University's primary solution for synchronous online video conferencing.
-One of the primary uses of Zoom is for instructors and students to deliver live, high-quality video, audio, and screen-sharing content in online courses.
-Zoom does have many versatile features useful for activities and engagement, but it does remain one of the most commonly used tools for delivering online lectures.
+Zoom is the University's primary solution for synchronous online video conferencing; delivering live, high-quality video, audio, and screen-sharing content in online courses.
+Zoom has versatile features useful for activities and engagement.

 Zoom whiteboard and annotation